ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

     nano test.sh
     # nano now occupies the whole screen; see commands at the bottom
     # type/paste in the following ...
-    # (note that '#!' is an interpreted command to the shell, not a comment)
+    # (note that '#!' is an interpreted command to the shell, not a comment ... it should be in the first line of your script)
     # (also note that you may have to add and delete spaces and <enter>s to get the spacing right, though that's not critical)

     #!/bin/bash
     grep -o . $1 | \
         sort | \